altroncode/password-generator-cli/README.md

 This version does not require any dependency.

 ## Usage
-in the directory where the password-generator is located:
+In the same directory as the password-generator:
 ```commandline
 python password_generator --length 20 --username username
 --platform platform --send telegram --note